Does Ginger Aid Hair Growth? Benefits, Uses, And More

 2. Controls Dandruff

 Dandruff and hair loss often go hand in hand.
 This happens because the dead skin cells clog your follicles, leading to hair fall.
-Ginger has potent antifungal, anti-inflammatory, and antiseptic properties that help control dandruff (10), (11).
+Ginger, one of the potential herbs to control hair fall, has potent antifungal, anti-inflammatory, and antiseptic properties that help control dandruff (10), (11).
+Along with ginger, you may also know about other potent herbs for hair loss that can help you regain your hair density.

 Ginger can be used in various forms for its hair benefits.
 Check out the next section to find out more.